thouartthat/iamthatiam/content/iamthatiam.org/iam/index.md

 I am not property of any man, person, corporation, legal entity or creation of man, spirit or god or other power or entity.

-I am the sovereign and true owner of i and all property of I.
+I am the sovereign and true owner of I and all property of I.

 I reserve all rights of I forever.